Purchases of own-company options by rank-and-file employees in Finland predict weekly stock returns.

 I am an Assistant Professor of Finance at the Hanken School of Economics, in Finland.

-I hold a PhD from Aalto University, also in Finland.
+In 2024, I received a PhD from Aalto University, also in Finland.

 In my research, I focus on the decision-making of retail investors, employees, and executives.